 Overview the Stages of Alzheimer disease.
-Refer to pages 42-45 in the RNP Manual.

-- Role play Stage 1, Stage 2 and Stage 3 of Alzheimer disease. - For example, assign one Instructor the role of the mom while the lead Instructor of this section takes on the role of the daughter.
+Role play Stage 1, Stage 2 and Stage 3 of Alzheimer disease.

+For example, assign one Instructor the role of the mom while the lead Instructor of this section takes on the role of the daughter.
 Demonstrate communication scenarios of Stage 1, 2 and 3 showing the progression of the disease process in mom and the daughter's appropriate response.